lobneroO/NewWorldEngine/README.md

 ### How do I get set up? ###

 * Set Up: Download the source code and set up the project in your IDE.
 Set up JOGL  and JOML as libraries and you should be good to go.
-The JOGL and JOML dependencies have not been tested for other versions, so no guarantees outside of the mentioned versions.
+The JOGL dependency is currently JOGL 1.1.1 and does not support all higher versions due to renaming of packages.
+The next update will use JOGL 2.3.2, as does the current source code.
+The JOML dependency have not been tested for other versions, so no guarantees outside of the mentioned version.
 * Configuration:
 - the jogl-all.jar, the gluegen-rt.jar and the two jars specified for your OS have to be added to the project
 - the joml-1.9.2.jar has to be added to the project
 * Dependencies:
 - JOGL v 1.1.1. https://jogamp.org/wiki/index.php/Downloading_and_installing_JOGL
+(not fully upwards compatible, will change to JOGL 2.3.2 in the next release, is already used in the current source code though)
 - JOML v 1.9.2. http://joml-ci.github.io/JOML/
 * Database configuration: -
 * How to run tests: -